codebar/android-tutorials/worksheets/espresso-testing/index.md

 * [Using the Espresso test recorder](https://developer.android.com/studio/test/espresso-test-recorder.html).

 ## Possible extension
-You can try extending your cookie clicker and tests by adding an [`EditText`](https://developer.android.com/reference/android/widget/EditText.html) for you name and a button to submit a high score.
+You can try extending your cookie clicker and tests by adding an [`EditText`](https://developer.android.com/reference/android/widget/EditText.html) to enter your name, and a button to submit your score.
 Make sure you write some tests for it too!